benchristel/refactoring-workshop/cli-client/README.md

 ## Logging to STDOUT

-Developers are asking for a more flexible logging solution.
+App developers are asking for a more flexible logging solution.
 They want to see `oc` commands logged to stdout so they can more easily debug failures in their Concourse pipelines.

 They have additionally asked for password redaction to be turned OFF when logging to STDOUT.